Saving energy together: Information from the University of Stuttgart

-Our energy saving target
+Our energy saving targets

 How might we achieve our savings target?